Showing posts with label book review. Show all posts

 That 200,000 unvaccinated Americans gave up their lives needlessly through shunning COVID-19 vaccines can and should haunt our nation for a long time to come.

-Infectious disease scientists such as Peter Hotez, Tony Faucci, and others are true American heroes.
+Infectious disease scientists such as Peter Hotez, Tony Fauci, and others are true American heroes.
 That far-right politicians and journalists vilify these researchers is despicable and disgusting.
 We all owe these scientists so much.
 Last Monday was “Public Health Thank You Day” and yesterday was Thanksgiving.
 I can think of no one more deserving of our thanks than the scientists who led the effort to vaccinate America against covid.

 Why Science Isn’t Up for Debate, with Peter Hotez.